immbal/PSN/README.md

 The `code.Rmd` file is structured according to this workflow and provides detailed step-by-step implementation.

-This work is cited by:
+This repository accompanies our manuscript currently under peer review.
-*(Citation information to be provided soon.)*
+Citation information will be provided upon publication.